lukesnowden/google-shopping-feed/README.md

 ```

-###Category Taxonomies
+### Category Taxonomies

-returns a list of the categories.
+Returns a list of the categories.
 The list is updated daily from Googles Documentation

 ```php
 $lang = 'gb';